An individual with a disability is defined as any person who:

 other context - the ability to retrieve, use, benefit from something.
 Specifically,

-or alternative format.
-For example, making sure a blind person can navigate a website
+the ability to access something independently.
+For example, making sure a blind person

-without the help of a sighted person.
-Although this might not result in identical
+can navigate a website without the help of a sighted person.
+Although this might

-ease of use compared to that of persons without disabilities, it still must ensure
+not result in identical ease of use compared to that of persons without disabilities,

-equal opportunity.
+it still must ensure equal opportunity.

 In higher education, the term accommodation refers to making a modification for someone to gain access, not success.

-have an equal opportunity to meet an academic standard or requirement.
+opportunity to meet a standard or requirement.

 - Accommodations also do not lessen the expectations required of a college student to

-fulfill general academic responsibilities.
+fulfill general responsibilities.

 Individuals may be eligible for accommodations if they are experiencing barriers because